- MENU

-My work has always explored the real, the imagined, and freedom—ideas that shape my life, my art, and how I move through the world.
+For as long as I can remember, my work has explored the real, the imagined, and the idea of freedom—threads that continue to shape my life, my art, and the way I move through the world.

 Christine Alfery's work, "Thrush."